-- Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-The recommendation made in the preceding annual financial audit report was addressed. - Section 10.554(1)(i)2., Rules of the Auditor General, requires our audit to include a review of the provisions of Section 218.415, Florida Statutes, regarding the investment of public funds.
-In connection with our audit, we determined that the Property Appraiser complied with Section 218.415, Florida Statutes. - Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve the financial management.
-In connection with our audit, we have the following recommendation:
+- Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address significant findings and recommendations made in the preceding annual financial audit report.
+There were no findings and recommendations made in the preceding audit report. - Section 10.554(1)(i)2., Rules of the Auditor General, requires our audit to include a review of the provisions of Section 218.415, Florida Statutes, regarding the investment of public funds.
+In connection with our audit, we determined that the Supervisor of Elections complied with Section 218.415, Florida Statutes. - Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve the financial management.
+In connection with our audit, we did not have any such recommendations. - Section 10.554(1)(i)4., Rules of the Auditor General, requires that we address violations of provisions of contracts or grant agreements, or abuse, that have an effect on the financial statements that is less than material but more than inconsequential.
+In connection with our audit, we did not have any such findings.